ddev/ddev/docs/content/developers/building-contributing.md

 ## Testing latest commits

 You can download the latest artifacts from the master branch from [link](https://nightly.link/drud/ddev/workflows/master-build/master).
-On macOS and Linux you can `brew unlink ddev && brew install drud/ddev/ddev --HEAD --fetch-HEAD` to get the latest commit of ddev, even if it's not yet in a release.
+On macOS and Linux you can `brew unlink ddev && brew install drud/ddev/ddev --HEAD --fetch-HEAD` to get the latest commit of DDEV, even if it's not yet in a release.
 If you are using linux/WSL2, you will also likely need to install build-essential with the following command: `sudo apt install -y build-essential`.

 To download the latest version, you can visit the [master-build](https://github.com/drud/ddev/actions/workflows/master-build.yml) workflow and choose the latest item (or the one that matches a commit you want to test).
 You'll see the artifacts for each OS there on the bottom of the page.

-And of course you can just see the latest build in action by visiting ddev on [gitpod](https://gitpod.io/#https://github.com/drud/ddev).
+And of course you can just see the latest build in action by visiting DDEV on [gitpod](https://gitpod.io/#https://github.com/drud/ddev).

 ## Testing a PR